saidattsamonkar/Sortino-Portfolio-Optimization/README.md

 ## Results

-The optimized portfolio had superior returns delivering 28.69% higher mean monthly returns at the cost of 1.54% higher monthly mean standard deviation when compared to the benchmark from 2010-01 to 2022-09
+The optimized portfolio had superior returns delivering 28.69% higher mean monthly returns at the cost of 1.54% higher monthly mean standard deviation when compared to the benchmark from 2010-01 to 2022-09.

 Simulation parameters
+- lookback period = 12 months
 - max portfolio turover = 5%
 - max equity weight = 5%
 - max sector weight = 30%